jupyterhub/the-littlest-jupyterhub/README.md

 See [this blog post](http://words.yuvi.in/post/the-littlest-jupyterhub/) for more information.

-## Development Status

-This project is currently in **beta** state.
-Folks have been using installations of TLJH for more than a year now to great success.
-While we try hard not to, we might still make breaking changes that have no clear upgrade pathway.

 ## Installation

 The Littlest JupyterHub (TLJH) can run on any server that is running at least